OmniaAhmed208/chat-package/README.md

 - Real-time contact list updates.
 - Upload attachments (Photo/File).
 - Responsive design with all devices.
-- chat customization : chat color and fontsize. with simple and wonderful UI design.
+- Chat customization: chat color and font size. with simple and wonderful UI design.

 ...and much more you have to discover it yourself.